 Next, let’s attach a Sphere Collider to one of the Computers and make it a trigger.
 Now add a second Studio Event Emitter for the computer_startup Event and set the Play Event to Trigger Enter and the Collision Tag to Player.
 Don’t forget to set the tag on the actual Player controller.

 Well that’s the basics and the end of Part 1.
-In Part 2 we will be using custom scripts to change the footsteps sounds when the player is on different surfaces, add occlusion effects and Google Resonance zones for truly immersive spatial sound.
+In Part 2 we will be using custom scripts to change the footsteps sounds when the player is on different surfaces.

 Now that you’re familiar with playing Events why don’t you try adding a couple of extra persistence and ambiance sound effects.
 Maybe a radio playing on one side of the office and collision sounds when the player walks into the desk.